-Once you have these answers, budgets and clarity to go ahead.
-It is worth looking at Best practices and checklist for a website redesign as below.
-I will also try to add relevant references and articles worth exploring under each step while you read.
+Once you have these answers and your budget, you will have the clarity to go ahead.
+It is worth looking at the best practices and a checklist for a website redesign, as discussed below.

-Consumers should be your sole focus while thinking of wireframes and protypes.
-Websites are made to sell or to gain customers basis your business interests.
-Most of the users stay for less than 15 seconds.
-When you start fresh and develop prototypes or wireframes, Try limiting clicks or navigation steps towards the desired call to action you want your customers to take.
-For example, if you just sell shoes online, your home page should show shoes being sold online, or at least a user should be able to buy a shoe in 2 to 3 clicks at max on your website.
+Consumers should be your sole focus when thinking of wireframes and prototypes.
+Websites are made to sell or to gain customers based on your business interests.
+Most users stay for less than 15 seconds.
+When you start fresh and develop wireframes, try limiting number of clicks towards the desired call to action you want your customers to take.
+For example, if you sell shoes online, your homepage should show shoes being sold online, or at least a user should be able to buy a shoe in 2 to 3 clicks at max on your website.

 On the positive side of things, we must always learn from competition.
-It is worth exploring all recent website redesign projects (at least last 6 months) among your competitors, influencers and even your customers for that matter.
-They must have gone though similar challenges and learnings.
+It is worth exploring all recent website redesign projects (at least in the last 6 months) among your competitors, influencers, and even your customers.
+They must have gone through similar challenges and learnings.
 Talk to your peers in other industries and gain insights.
-Looking at what they did best could provide a lot of ideas to improve your website redesign project.
+Looking at what they did best can provide a lot of ideas and inspiration to improve your website design.

 Effective websites drive conversions and fulfill business goals and interests.
-It is very important to know desired call to action you want your customers to take on your website.
-If you are selling shoes online, your conversion goal would be to drive a sale online.
+It is very important to know the desired call to action you want your customers to take on your website.
+If you are selling shoes online, your conversion goal should be to drive a sale online.

-If you imagine a conversion funnel as given below, your goal should be to be as close as possible to the bottom of the funnel.
+If you imagine a conversion funnel as given below, your goal should be to get as close as possible to the bottom of the funnel.

-Email marketing is the most organic channel you would ever user for all outreach and push marketing programs.
-It is good to have all your forms built right from your marketing automation system and they should have smooth integration with your website platform or Content Management System.
+Email marketing is the most organic channel you will ever use for all outreach and push marketing programs.
+It is good to have all your forms built right from your marketing automation system like HubSpot, Convertkit or Aweber, and they should have smooth integration with your website platform or Content Management System.

-Having multiple forms or types is a strict no no, with GDPR in place and many such regulations coming in, it is even more necessary to have centralized way to monitor all form submissions across your website.
-You may also want to avoid lead capture forms if you already have a marketing automation tool purchased.
+Having multiple types is a strict no-no, especially with GDPR in place and many regulations coming in; it is even more necessary to have a centralized way to monitor all form submissions across your website.
+You may also want to avoid lead capture forms if you purchased a marketing automation tool, already.